 Inventions are described as mission inventions when they are made (L611-7 CPI, point 1):

-- in the execution of an employment contract involving an inventive mission (ie the general employer's prescription and early) which corresponds to the employee's actual tasks (eg in view of his job description Paris District Court, Ch.
+- in the performance of an employment contract comprising an inventive assignment (ie general and early employer prescription) which corresponds to the actual assignments of the employee (eg with regard to his job description Paris District Court, Ch.
 03, section 03 of 16 October 2001), and or

 - in studies or research that are explicitly (but not necessarily in writing) assigned to him (Paris District Court, Ch.
 03, Section 03, March 16, 2005).